omelianlevkovych/math-and-physics-notes/README.md

 # Math and physics notes

-My personal brief notes on various topics from *mathematics* and *theoretical physics*.
+My personal brief notes on various topics in *mathematics* and *theoretical physics*.
 Currently only containing notes on mathematics of the Standard Model of particle physics (*hopefully* other notes will be added in the future).
 All notes are handwritten and packaged as `.pdf` files.

 ## Symmetry and the Standard Model